-\paragraph{Step D: Final 3D object reconstruction} Interpolation and the final 3D reconstruction.
-We interpolate the final reconstructed spectral content $E_n$ to create a 3D spectral content $E(\bm{q})$ required for 3D reconstruction.
-We, proceed with the conventional CXDI algorithm but using the complex data constraints of $E(\bm{q})$ obtained via the steps A-C of CPRA; this procedure can also be regarded as tomography.
+\paragraph*{Step D: Final 3D object reconstruction} Interpolation and the final 3D reconstruction.
+We interpolate the final reconstructed $E_n$ to create a 3D spectral content $E(\bm{q})$ required for 3D reconstruction.
+We, proceed with a tomographic approach, which is like conventional 3D CXDI but using $E(\bm{q})$ obtained via the steps A-C of CPRA.
 The phase information in $E(\bm{q})$ leads to a rapid convergence and small number of required initial random guesses.
-Typically, only a single random guess and $N_i^{3D}$ (around 50) iterations are sufficient\cite{33}.
-The dominant part of this step is the 3D phase retrieval.
-The time complexity is of $O(N_i^{3D}N^3\log N)$ and the memory consumption scales as of $O(N^3)$, if 3D FTs are used directly.
+Typically, only a single random guess and $N_i^{3D}$ (around 50) iterations are sufficient \cite{33}.

-The overall computational time of CPRA is given by step C, and it scales as $O(N_r(N_i^{pre}+N_pN_i^{2D})N^2\log N)$.
-The computational time of the conventional approach is due to 3D FTs at each iteration\cite{20} and it scales as $O(N_rN_i^{con}N^3\log N)$ where $N_i^{conv}$ is the number of 3D iterations, which may be on the order of $10^3$ or even greater\cite{23}.
+The computational time of CPRA is dominated by step C, and it scales as $O(N_r(N_i^{pre}+N_pN_i^{2D})N^2\log N)$.
+The computational time of the conventional approach is due to 3D FTs at each iteration \cite{20} and it scales as $O(N_rN_i^{con}N^3\log N)$, where $N_i^{conv}$ is the number of 3D iterations that may be on the order of $10^3$ or even greater \cite{23}.
 Therefore, CPRA can be much more efficient by having $N_i^{pre}+N_pN_i^{2D}\ll N_i^{conv}N$ especially when the object size $N$ is large.
-In steps A-C, the memory consumption scales only as $O(N^2)$ as compared to the conventional approach with a much greater $O(N^3)$ scaling.
-While step D requires $O(N^3)$ memory, it requires a small computational time as compared to the rest of CPRA and it scales as $O(N_i^{3D}N^3\log N)$.
-The memory consumption of the final 3D reconstruction may be reduced by performing 3D FTs as a set of 2D FTs, and the corresponding possible increase of the computational time associated with the need for the memory transfers is still insignificant compared to the rest of the CPRA.
-It shows that we can greatly accelerate CPRA by utilizatiung GPUs even if $N$ is large.
+In steps A-C, the memory consumption scales only as $O(N^2)$ as compared to the conventional 3D CXDI with a much greater $O(N^3)$ scaling.
+While step D requires $O(N^3)$ memory, it requires a small computational time scaled as $O(N_i^{3D}N^3\log N)$ as compared to the rest of CPRA.
+The memory consumption of step D may be reduced by performing 3D FTs as a set of 2D FTs, and the corresponding possible increase of the computational time associated with the need for the memory transfers is still insignificant.
+It shows that we can greatly accelerate CPRA by utilizing GPUs or additional parallelization even if $N$ is very large.

 The following results show using CPRA for reconstructing a lithium-rich layered oxide particle based on computer-generated data as well as a Staphylococcus aureus (SA) cell based on experimentally collected data.
 The results are shown for CPU and GPU implementations of CPRA.